How Lab Diamonds Destroyed De Beers

 On March 1, 2024, the G7 implemented the Indirect Ban, closing the Surat Loophole that allowed Russia to ship their diamond rough into India.
 Suddenly, Indian cutters could no longer legally export Russian natural diamonds that they cut to the West and yet they still had HPHT color treated Russian rough stones on their workbenches that they had started the day before.
 Surat and Russia were both sitting on vaults of Russian "Treated Natural" rough that at the time did account for 2% of global diamond sales but were now contraband.
 What to do?

-By May of 2024 just three months after the G7 embargo on Russian naturals went into effect and by the time the price dropped to $200 a carat for D-VVS quality De Beers announced the end of Lightbox jewelry.
-They exited the market because they knew the game was rigged.
-They knew they could not compete with a $200 "Lab Diamond" because they knew that stone wasn't a lab diamond at all.
-It was a Russian natural diamond, annealed in a BARS press, cut in India, and relabeled to evade sanctions.
+By May of 2024 just three months after the G7 embargo on Russian naturals went into effect and by the time the price dropped to $200 a carat for D-VVS quality, after six years the world’s largest diamond company was never able to replicate the 10-carat E-color VS quality stone the Russians showcased in 2015.
+In fact, Lightbox struggled to produce E-color VS quality in anything over a few carats, so De Beers announced the end of Lightbox jewelry, folding it back into Element 6.
+They exited the market because they knew that the game was rigged.
+They knew they could not compete with a $200 "Lab Diamond" because they knew that stone wasn't grown in a lab.
+It was a Russian natural brown diamond, annealed in a BARS press, cut in India, and relabeled to evade sanctions.
 How did they know?
-De Beers had also manufactured all of the machines (DiamondSure, DiamondView, DiamondPlus) that had allowed jewelers to "test" for lab diamonds.
+Because De Beers had also manufactured all of the machines (DiamondSure, DiamondView, DiamondPlus) that had allowed jewelers to "test" for lab diamonds.

-These machines didn't actually distinguish between a lab-grown stone and a natural one; they simply screened for Type IIa diamonds, stones with no nitrogen.
+These machines didn't actually distinguish between a lab-grown stone and a natural one; they simply screened for Type 2a diamonds, stones with no nitrogen.
 This is the exact geological identification of the Russian Alrosa state supply.
-The machine sees "No Nitrogen" and flags it for further testing, which in the real world just means grabbing a 20X loop and looking for a girdle inscription from the IGI or the GIA, no inscription or an inscription from the IGI and they declare it a "lab" diamond, an inscription from the GIA would be looked up and would usually prove it is a natural stone.
-This masked the Russian natural origin under the guise of science.
-The test was never about finding fakes; it was about validating the cover story.
-The entire group: Russia, India, and De Beers are engaged in a vast conspiracy to launder geology as technology.
+The machine sees "No Nitrogen" and flags it for further testing, which in the real world just means grabbing a 20X loop and looking for a girdle inscription from the IGI or the GIA, no inscription or an inscription from the IGI and they declare it a "lab" diamond, an inscription from the GIA would be looked up and would usually prove it was an untreated natural stone worth over $15,000 a carat.
+This allowed the Russians to pass off their natural origin Type 2a color treated diamonds under the guise of science.
+While the test did distinguish lab-grown Type 2a diamonds from 98% of natural diamonds that are Type 1a or 1b, it also allowed Russia to pass off embargoed Russian Type 2a rough as lab diamonds.

 2025: The Return (The Tariff Hammer)

-Following his victory in the 2024 election, President Trump took immediate action to sever the financial lines of Russia and to enforce compliance with the Russian embargo.
+Following his victory in the 2024 election President Trump took immediate action to sever the financial lines of Russia and to enforce compliance with the Russian embargo.
 Understanding that the Indian Laundromat and other third-party loopholes were keeping the Russian war machine alive, he dropped massive tariffs on any nation purchasing Russian oil.
 He gave the world a binary choice: stop buying Russian oil or lose access to the American market.
 This ultimatum forced the buyers to finally halt the purchase of Russian crude, but he didn't explicitly target the diamonds.
 The mere existence of cheap lab diamonds at places like Luvansh had crashed the price of all diamonds including the diamonds that came from mines.
-By 2025 diamonds that were worth $7,000 a few years earlier fell to 50% of their value on Blue Nile's website.
+By 2025 diamonds that were worth $7,000 a few years earlier fell to 50% of their value on Blue Nile's website, meaning the value of the I-J-K brown Type 2a diamonds used to create the color treated naturals have also fallen to half their original value or $1,250 a carat.

 2026: The Endgame (The Settlement & The Vanishing Act)

 You have to realize that these stones are just listings on a virtual website.
 This "virtual warehouse" is a digital mirage that will likely disappear the moment the sanctions are lifted.
-When the war settlement is finalized these virtual listings will vanish.
-The physical stones, currently carrying IGI paperwork will be pulled back.
-Their "Lab Grown" girdle inscriptions will be polished off, and they will be resubmitted to the GIA as Color Enhanced Russian Naturals.
-Because these two grading companies do not share databases, the unique maps of internal flaws won't bridge the gap.
+When the war settlement is finalized these virtual listings may vanish.
+The physical stones, currently carrying IGI paperwork can be pulled back, their "Lab Grown" girdle inscriptions can be polished off, and they could be resubmitted to the GIA as Color Enhanced Russian Naturals.
+Because these two grading companies do not share databases, the unique maps of internal flaws won't bridge the gap, and IF literally means internally flawless, so all of these IF stones have nothing to map anyway.

-They will be reborn as the HPHT Treated Russian Naturals that they always were and relisted for $6,000 a carat just like before the embargo, and the untreated I, J, and K stone will reappear at $2,500 to $3,000 a carat.
+They could be reborn as the HPHT Treated Russian Naturals that they always were and relisted for $3,000 a carat, and the untreated I, J, and K stones may reappear at $1,250 to $1,500 a carat.

 Comments